Cherreads

 After accepting a small bag of owl nuts from the manager, they placed the huge Eagle Owl in its new cage, thanked Moise again, and left.

-On the way, Mrs Sofia Jones spotted a shop selling beauty potions.
+On the way, Sofia spotted a shop selling beauty potions.
 Her eyes lit up instantly.
 She dragged her husband and son inside for a full half-hour and spent two hundred Galleons of Ethan's money on potions guaranteed to keep her looking youthful forever.

-Carrying a small, exquisitely wrapped parcel, Sofia was beaming with joy—even when they finally reached Flourish and Blotts she was still smiling from ear to ear.
+Carrying a small, exquisitely wrapped parcel, Sofia was beaming with joy.
+Even when they finally reached Flourish and Blotts, she was still smiling from ear to ear.

 "You got a bargain with those two hundred Galleons, son.
-In a regular Muggle cosmetics shop your mother could spend two thousand pounds and not be this happy for half as long," Albert whispered to Ethan, dropping back a couple of steps.
+In a regular Muggle cosmetics shop, your mother could spend two thousand pounds and not be this happy for half as long."
+Albert whispered to Ethan, dropping back a couple of steps.

 "You go get it yourself.
 These old bones want to live a few more years."
 Albert shuddered too and patted his shoulder sympathetically.